 Surprisingly, in fact, most companies are still using IT as the gatekeeper of BI and analytical tools because all these tools are too complex for an average employee to use effectively, even in organisations that have various data management applications in place.
 They all need IT assistance to access to data and information via BI tools, and as the data analytical process is hard and time-consuming, employees can only complete the reports for top executives only.

 This creates a barrier for employees to access to relevant data whenever they need, so the decisions are made with isolation and untimeliness, which leads to uncertainty in the executions of the decisions and bring the higher risks.

 Data democratisation is the process of spreading business information and the tools to analyse them to a broader audience.
 In simpler terms, democratisation is about putting information right in the hand of people who need it through a variety of channels.

 Data is mined from tools and applications created for the sole purpose of assimilating information and help people make better strategic decisions.
-Rather than analytics acting just as an afterthought to determine a product or campaign’s success, the democratisation of data will help more right decisions made – big business decisions, not just online display RTB (Real-time Bidding), made in real-time.
+Rather than analytics acting just as an afterthought to determine a product or campaign’s success, the democratisation of data will help more right decisions made – big business decisions.

 With the help of social interactions, mobility, cloud and information – the “Nexus Forces” – BI and analytical tools has made a democratisation revolution that has major impact on how business work with the ability to provide: